“There will be glory, HONOR and peace to every man that does good.”

 Below are several of the prestigious individuals we have had the privilege to honor.

 Highly Esteemed Men and Women of the World

-First Lady, Janet Museveni, of Uganda – Honored for the AIDS awareness policy ABC (Abstinence, Birth Control, and Contraception) – an ever-present battle for the health of their people
+First Lady, Janet Museveni, of Uganda – Honored for the AIDS awareness policy ABC (Abstinence, Birth Control, and Contraception) – an ever-present battle for the health of the people

 Former President Joaquim Chassino, of the Republic of Mozambique – Honored for his good governance and being the only president in African history to, for the betterment of the country, turn power over early in his career as President of the Republic of Mozambique

 Vice President of Kenya, Kalonzo Musyoka pictured here with his wife – Honored for his efforts in the peace making process for Kenya, Sudan and Burundi